tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

 ### 1. HTML img Element

-The basic sintax of an image element is:
+The basic syntax of an image element is:

 ```html
 <img src="" alt="" />
 ```

-Where the <mark>src</mark> attribute is required, and contains the path to the image you want to embed.
+Where the <mark>src</mark> attribute is required and contains the path to the image you want to embed.

 The <mark>alt</mark> attribute holds an alternative text of the image, which isn't mandatory but is incredibly helpful for users who need to use a screen reader to navigate websites.
-This descriptive text is also displayed when the image can't be displayed or in the event that someone views your website with images disabled in their web browser - common for users using data-roaming on mobile devices.
+This descriptive text is also displayed when the image can't be displayed or if someone views your website with images disabled in their web browser - common for users using data-roaming on mobile devices.

 </section>